-The carousel is ready for riders during the Museum's public hours.
-During open periods, such as Summer Season and Heritage Christmas, there is a 1/2 hour lunch break during which there are no rides are available.
+The carousel is ready for riders during the Museum's public hours such as Spring Break, the Summer Season and Heritage Christmas.
+There is a 1/2 hour lunch break during which there are no rides are available.
 The last call for rides is 15 minutes prior to the museum's closing time.

 For more information see below:

 Charles Wallace Parker (1864 - 1932) was born in Griggsville, Illinois, and grew up in Kansas.
 In 1892 he formed the C.W.
 Parker Company and bought his first carousel.
 He established a factory in Abilene, Kansas, and then in 1911 moved the factory to Leavenworth, Kansas.
 Parker called his machines “Carry-Us-Alls” as he felt that the plain term “Merry-Go-Round” was too tame for such a flashy contrivance.
 It carried all ages and sizes and thus to him, everybody.
 The Museum has chosen to use the generic name “Carousel” to refer to this machine as that is how it has been called most of its life.

 He called himself "Colonel Parker", "America's Carnival King" and "World's Greatest Showman".
 Parker was a great showman and conscientious about a clean image for carnivals … but he also stretched the truth to extremes.
 He had several traveling shows throughout the American west and mid-west, as well as into Canada.

 Business dropped off considerably in the 1920s and by the end of 1925, Parker's company basically refurbished machines rather than manufactured them.
 By 1925, Parker also began making aluminum carousel figures.
 His son took over the business in 1930.
 C.W.
 Parker died in 1932